intershop/intershop-pwa/docs/guides/migrations.md

 ## From 5.1 to 5.2

+> [!NOTE]
+> The Intershop PWA 5.2.0 is implemented and configured to work out-of-the-box with ICM 12.0.0.
+> This distinction is needed since the way encoded resource IDs are processed by ICM was changed in ICM 12.
+>
+> To use the fitting resource ID encoding for ICM 7.10 or ICM 11, the feature toggle `legacyEncoding` needs to be enabled.

+The function `encodeResourceID` has been moved to a method `encodeResourceId` of the [`api.service`](../../src/app/core/services/api/api.service.ts) and it is now used to encode all dynamic resource IDs in any REST API call to ICM.
+This was previously only done for the login but is now consistently used for all resource IDs.
+For ICM 7.10 and ICM 11 a duplicated `encodeURIComponent` encoding is applied, for ICM 12 and newer a single `encodeURIComponent` encoding with additional `+` character handling is used.
+To migrate custom code a simple search for `encodeResourceID(` and replace with `this.apiService.encodeResourceId(` should be sufficient.
+Please be aware when migrating that there is an intermediate [commit](https://github.com/intershop/intershop-pwa/commit/3e7c0ae2ff1d6e676f98d7c399b70b505f389e16) for the resource ID encoding in the 5.2 release that was improved with a later [commit](https://github.com/intershop/intershop-pwa/commit/TODO_with_release_creation) to work with the `legacyEncoding` feature toggle for ICM 7.10 and ICM 11 encoding not requiring any code adaptions anymore.

 The store action and method `addBasketToNewOrderTemplate` of the OrderTemplatesFacade have been renamed to `createOrderTemplateFromLineItems` and refactored slightly.

 The Intershop PWA specific Pipes `sanitize`, `makeHref` and `htmlEncode` were renamed using the common `ish` prefix that is used for the other custom Pipes as well.